Visiting FAQ and Announcements

 - Copying may take place Tuesday–Friday, 10:00 a.m.–4:00 p.m.
 Due to heavy traffic in the galleries, copying is prohibited during the Thanksgiving holiday weekend and at any time between Christmas and New Year’s Day.

 The most up-to-date information on current, future, and past exhibitions can be found at the above link.

 - This innovative gallery blends art, technology, and interpretation to inspire you to explore the museum's permanent collection.
 Inside the gallery, you'll have a chance to see real works of art from the museum's collection and participate in hands-on and technology-based activities to explore these works like never before.

-The revolutionary space also features the largest multitouch MicroTile screen in the United States and displays over 3,500 images of objects from the museum’s world-renowned permanent collection.
-You can further enhance your visit by using ArtLens, the museum's iPad app.
-Before, during, or after your visit, you can enjoy over nine hours of additional multimedia content, indluding audio tour segments, videos, additional contextual information, and an interactive map.
+The revolutionary space also features the largest multitouch MicroTile screen in the United States and displays more than 4,100 images of objects from the museum’s world-renowned permanent collection.
+You can further enhance your visit by using ArtLens App, the museum's iPad app.
+Before, during, or after your visit, you can enjoy over nine hours of additional multimedia content, including audio tour segments, videos, additional contextual information, and an interactive map.

 - Service animals accompanying disabled individuals are welcome.

 - Sketching with pencils is permitted for adults in the museum’s collections galleries but not in special exhibitions.
 Groups of students under 18 must register as a group for a studio class.